 II.
-THERE IS NO JUSTIFICATION FOR EX-CLUDING FROM THE TERM "PERSON" THE CLASS OF HUMAN BEINGS CON-CEIVED BUT NOT YET BORN.
+THERE IS NO JUSTIFICATION FOR EXCLUD-ING FROM THE TERM "PERSON" THE CLASS OF HUMAN BEINGS CONCEIVED BUT NOT YET BORN.

 In Roe v.
-Wade, 410 U.S. 113, 158 (1973), the Court read into the term "person" in the fourteenth amendment an exception for unborn children.
-There is no valid justification for the creation of such an exception.
+Wade, 410 U.S. 113, 158 (1973), a majority of this Court read into the term "person" in the fourteenth amendment an exception for unborn children.3 There is no valid justification for the creation of such an exception.